ediosyncratic/study.py/ReadMe.rst

-I don't entirely agree with PEP 8 - and anyone wanting me to accept any patches to my branches of this package would do well to respect my ediosyncracies as to coding style, if only to keep the patches small.
+I don't entirely agree with PEP 8 - and anyone wanting me to accept any patches to my branches of this package would do well to respect my idiosyncrasies as to coding style, if only to keep the patches small.
 If I have any patches for python's standard library, I'll abide by PEP 8; if any of this code is ever invited into the standard library, I'll convert it; but, aside from that, this package follows my slightly